facephi/sdk-web-examples/examples/angular/v18/sdk-angular-onboarding/README.md

-# SDK Web WebComponents in Angular 20
+# SDK Web WebComponents in Angular 18

-Integration with Angular 20
+Integration with Angular 18

 > [!NOTE]
 > For more information about the widgets please check [SDK Web WebComponents](https://docs.identity-platform.io/docs/SDK_Web/Web_Components/).

-## Requirements

-  - Node22+.

-  - A frontend browser in latest version.
+> [!TIP]
+> Install the "Angular Language Service" extension to access all available development tools for Angular implementations.

+>[!WARNING]
+> This implementation demonstrates how to integrate the library using NgModules instead of standalone components.
+It is recommended to use standalone components instead.

 ## Prod installation credentials